Winnipeg Jets Fall 4-2 to Habs as Toffoli Scores Pair of Goals | ChrisD.ca

 By The Canadian Press

-WINNIPEG — Tyler Toffoli scored two goals — including an empty-netter in the final minute — as the Montreal Canadiens defeated the Winnipeg Jets 4-2 on Monday night at Bell MTS Place.
+“When he gets feeling good, it seems like nothing is going by him,” said Montreal defenceman Josh Kulak.
+“It’s nice having him back there.
+He’s a leader on our team and he sets the tone when he makes some big saves.”

-Jesperi Kotkaniemi and Josh Anderson also scored for the Canadiens.
-Goaltender Carey Price, playing in his 700th game, made 34 saves, including several strong ones in the third period as the Jets pressed for the equalizer.
+Jesperi Kotkaniemi and Josh Anderson had the other Montreal goals.
+Connor also scored Winnipeg’s first goal on the power play.

-Winnipeg pulled the goalie for an extra attacker with about two minutes to go but Toffoli put it away at 19:12.
+The Jets (17-9-2) pulled netminder Connor Hellebuyck for an extra attacker with about two minutes to go but Toffoli put the game away at 19:12.

 The Canadiens took advantage of a turnover by Andrew Copp near the Winnipeg bench to open the scoring at 4:01.
 Anderson dived at the loose puck, tapping it to Jonathan Drouin who fed it to Kotkaniemi for the tap-in goal.